The first essay in new series ‘The Haze: On Australian Photography’ explores the limits of bearing witness to the darkest pieces of our history.

 Belanglo has been forever marked and mythologised by the Milat family.

 An index towards back of Baker’s book, serving to catalogue his photographs, makes the work feel more like a crime-scene inventory than it perhaps should be.
-Indeed, Baker removes objects from the forest context, isolates them, and photographs them on sanitised, colourless backgrounds: an ancient rusty beer can; a collection of shotgun shells; a dead, bloodied wombat.
+Indeed, Baker removes objects from the forest context, isolates them, and photographs them on sanitised, colourless backgrounds: an ancient rusty beer can; a collection of shotgun shells.

 This part of the book, moving so far away from the landscape form, shifts into a cruel, calculated taxonomy of threatening objects – a lifeless catalogue trying too hard for deliberate dread, something far more than just nature morte – and this is where Baker gets himself into some philosophical trouble.
 There is scope for catharsis within all this, but it is hard to think who it would be for.